How extreme metal helps me fight seasonal depression

-As someone who deals with depression, February is a hard month for me.
-The holidays are over, and while winter is still going full-force, the coming spring makes things more damp and dismal than snowy and cozy.
-The result is a decline in my mental and emotional health — I become lethargic, melancholy, and overall a bummer to be around.
+As someone who deals with depression, January and February are hard months for me.
+The holidays are over, and while winter is still going full-force, the coming spring makes things more damp and dismal than snowy and cosy.
+The result is a decline in my mental and emotional health – I become lethargic, melancholy, and overall a bummer to be around.
 I don’t sleep, I eat too little or too much, and I take a ‘What’s The Point’ attitude towards work and the people in my life.
-This climate-based misery, commonly known as Seasonal Affective Disorder or SAD (doesn’t it suck when even the acronym for your depression is depressing?), is a slippery slope, and can lead to full-blown bouts of manic depressive that can swallow my entire world.
+This climate-based misery, commonly known as Seasonal Affective Disorder or SAD (doesn’t it suck when even the acronym for your depression is also depressing?), is a slippery slope, and can lead to full-blown bouts of manic depressive that can swallow my entire world.

 That leads to another point: when you’re depressed, extreme metal makes you feel less alone.
 It’s a reminder that no matter how angry or sad you feel, there are other people who feel the same way, and have made awesome art to express it.
 This solidarity can shake you out of the feeling that it’s just your life and your life alone that’s miserable.
 That provides a jumping-off point from which you can find your own happiness, knowing that there’s someone out there, even if they’re all the way over in Scandinavia or Singapore, who has some idea of what you’re going through.